Masthead header

 Electronic Delivery

 So, if I’m not sending all images through on a daily basis, I’m sending at least a sample of 10-12 images.
-When I turn images over electronically, I do this with photos resized to around 800×533 pixels (files sizes between 100-250 kilobytes).
+When I turn images over electronically, I do this with photos resized to around 200px on the long side (files sizes between 400-500 kilobytes).
 This prevents mailboxes from being clogged with large files, but delivers files big enough for viewing and for immediate use on blogs, web sites or for printing reference shots for production crew.

 When I’m turning over my whole day’s worth of proofs e-mail is less reliable.
 Many mail servers won’t accept files exceeding 10mb, not to mention that many people view most of their e-mail on mobile devices, making large files an unnecessary annoyance in people’s mailbox.
 Previously I used to upload zip files to my website in password protected pages which was effective but time consuming means of distributing files.
 Then I discovered Dropbox.
 Its a great facility for drag and drop uploading of the files then super easy to share with selected individuals.
 There is plenty of discussion regarding the merits of the Dropbox service, so I’ll finish by saying that this system has worked very nicely for me when e-mail is impractical.